OLO-Robotics/olo-appliance-release/README.md

 ## To run the Appliance

+Copy and paste this command to navigate to the correct directory and start the appliance app:

 ```bash
 cd ~/olo-appliance/olo-appliance-release/app
 ./setup.sh --defaults --dist
 ```

 Note: You will be prompted for your username and password when starting.
+To set up an account visit https://olo-poc-5213c89ae086.herokuapp.com/

 - Installs Node.js dependencies
 - Configures ROSbridge connection (uses localhost:9090 by default)